usnistgov/mass/README.md

 ### Install location
 If you install in a virtual environment (a "venv"), the install location will be inside the `MYVENV/src/mass` where `MYVENV` is the name of your venv.
-Otherwise will will just be in mass relative to where you run the pip command.
+Otherwise will will just be in the new subdirectory `mass`` relative to your currend directory when you run the pip command.

 ### -e
 The `-e` argument to the `pip install` command makes development really easy, you can change python files; the next time you import mass the new files will be used.
 If you change Cython files or other complied files you should install again.
 Do `pip install -e .` from within the source directory.